ZEPL/zepl-documentation/docs/guide/sharing_notebooks.md

 for collaboration such as modify, schedule, version notebook, plus Full Read Access
 * Full Manage Access - Allows to manage the notebook like publish, share, remove notebook, plus Full Collaborate Access
-* Custom Access - Have granular control over notebook by giving selective permission
+* Custom Access - Have granular control over notebook

 **Version**(Notebook Share Only)

-ZEPL can leverage the version control system as in Apache Zeppelin, you can share a specific revision of your notebook with people
+ZEPL can leverage the version control system as in Apache Zeppelin, You can share specific revisions of your notebook with others.

 **Format**(Notebook Share Only)

-You can allow the shared party to access the notebooks only in the specified visual mode and ZEPL supports four different formats.
-(This is known as Look&Feel in Apache Zeppelin.)
+Similar to Apache Zeppelin’s Look&Feel, ZEPL supports several different visual styles:

 * Default: Grey background notebook theme
 * Simple: White background notebook theme with smaller paragraph padding